-- Used for the treatment of primary progressive multiple sclerosis. - Used in combination with other disease-modifying therapies for multiple sclerosis. - Used in members under 18 years of age. - Used for indications other than FDA-approved relapsing forms of multiple sclerosis.
+- Use for the treatment of primary progressive multiple sclerosis. - Use in combination with other disease-modifying therapies for multiple sclerosis. - Use in members under 18 years of age. - Use for the treatment of other neurological conditions not related to multiple sclerosis.